APNewsBreak: Evers issuing 1st Wisconsin pardons in 9 years

 Evers plans to issue the pardons Monday, the first he's making as governor after he re-started the pardons board in June.
 Evers' predecessor, Republican Scott Walker, never issued a single pardon over his eight years as governor.

-The planned pardons, provided to The Associated Press ahead of a news conference on Monday, are the first in the state since Democratic Gov. Jim Doyle pardoned more than 100 people in his final three months in office in 2010.
+The planned pardons, provided to The Associated Press ahead of Monday's announcement, are the first in the state since Democratic Gov. Jim Doyle pardoned more than 100 people in his final three months in office in 2010.

 Evers was to pardon Eric Pizer, Kevin Sorenson, Mwangi Vasser and Steven Nichols.
 All four "have paid their debt to society, made amends, and contributed to their communities," Evers said in a statement.
 "I believe they deserve a second chance."